TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 To put all this into practice, we run the optimization on a realistic example: **The month of May 2025**, for a CCGT plant located in Belgium.
 - Power prices come from the ENTSO-E Day-Ahead prices for Belgium
 - Gas prices are based on the ZTP hub, sourced from EEX
-- Carbon prices (UKA) also come from EEX
+- Carbon prices (EUA) also come from EEX

 The asset itself has been described earlier with ramp-up delays, startup costs, efficiency curves, and emissions taken into account.
 The goal is to determine the optimal dispatch strategy hour by hour over the full month, which includes **744 hourly decisions**.